What Is the Grabber Blue Mustang?Last Updated August 8, 2023 | Andrew Boyle

 Grabber Blue is one of the most iconic Mustang paint colors of all time.
 First introduced in 1969, the color gained widespread popularity throughout the early ‘70s, particularly on that era's Boss 302 pony cars.
-It has continued to be a much-loved color to this day, having been reintroduced to a new generation of drivers for the 2010 model year.
+Grabber Blue has continued to be a much-loved color to this day, having been reintroduced to new generations of drivers.

 Grabber Blue Paint History